Lower School Academics

 TODDLER, PRESCHOOL, PRE-K AND KINDERGARTEN

-The Early Childhood program is tailored to meet the developmental needs of children from eighteen months through six years of age.
+The Early Childhood program is tailored to meet the developmental needs of children from two years old through six years of age.
 The class sizes are small, and the learning environments are modified appropriately for these ages.
 The curricula are coordinated with the entire Wyoming Seminary program and are integral to the Early Childhood program.
 Specials such as chorus, library skills, creative movement and physical education are introduced in Pre-K. Art and music are added in kindergarten, as well as global language.

 To accommodate the tremendous growth in children attending grades 1-4, each grade level has a team of teachers who work together to nurture individual needs.
 Students are assigned to a homeroom teacher who is responsible for most of their learning, especially in literacy and mathematics.
 For given units of study, the grade level team of teachers may meet with all the children, depending on their needs.
 Introductory global language classes meet once a week in first and second grades.
 Third and fourth grades meet for global language every other day.
 Specials such as art, chorus, computer, library skills, music and physical education continue through the elementary grades.